FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ```

 ## Avoiding ambigiuity of entities with coreference resolution
 The prepared text should go through the coreference resolution model.
-In a nutshell, this process should replace all ambiguous words in a sentence so that the text doesn’t need any extra context to be understood.
+In a nutshell, this process should replace all ambiguous words in a sentence so that the text does not need any extra context to be understood.
 For example, personal pronounsare being replaced with a referred person’s name.
 Athough there is a number of approaches to do that, one of the most recently developed is crosslingual coreference [https://spacy.io/universe/project/crosslingualcoreference] from the spaCy universe. spaCy is a python library that provides an easy way to create pipelines for natural language processing.

 ```python
 import spacy